Choosing the Right Agile Framework: Scrum, Kanban, or XP for Your Custom Software Development Solutions

 ✅ Work items are visualized on a Kanban board (e.g., To-Do, In Progress, Done).

-✅ Focus on limiting Work In Progress (WiP) to improve flow.
+✅ Focus on limiting Work In Progress (WiP) to improve flow and reduce bottlenecks.

 Best For: